 Weed with red, blue or purple leaves and/or buds during flowering?
 That could very well be normal for your variety.

-and varieties are renowned for richly coloured leaves during the flowering phase.
+Purple Haze and Blueberry varieties are renowned for richly coloured leaves during the flowering phase.
 Purple weed is cultivated by lowering the temperature of suitable varieties like these during flowering.
 Just under 10 degrees is perfect but don’t make the difference between day and night too great.